Jeunese/jeunese.github.io/docs/ux-writing.md

 - Use trailing ellipsis when the button opens another window, dialogue box, or app.
 - Use sentence case.

-Guidelines for the language used in button include:
+Guidelines for the language used in buttons include:

 - Use clear, precise, predictable language.
 - Lead with a verb that encourages an action, like `Cancel` and `Delete`.
 - Use one word for call-to-action (CTA) and text buttons unless there is a verb involved.
 - If not a common action (like `Done` or `Close`) use the {verb}+{noun} formula (such as, `Test connection` or `Add selected items`).
-- Don't include descriptors like "now" –– the resulting action from selecting a button should be instantaneous.
+- Don't include descriptors like "now".
+The resulting action from selecting a button should be instantaneous.
 - Be specific about single items (for example, `Choose picture` rather than `Import`).
 - If not using a specific action (as recommended), use the word `OK` rather than Ok, ok, or Okay.